Research & Insights

 Stewardship and Corporate Engagement Policy

-Bridgewater’s Sustainable Investing and ESG Policy is set, implemented, and overseen by the Sustainable Investing Committee, and it covers our approach to corporate engagement, proxy voting, industry collaborations with a broad range of industry actors, including data providers, research institutions, industry partners, and our clients, as well as external affiliations.
+Bridgewater’s Stewardship and Corporate Engagement Policy is set, implemented, and overseen by the Sustainable Investing Committee, and it covers our approach to corporate engagement, proxy voting, industry collaborations with a broad range of industry actors, including data providers, research institutions, industry partners, and our clients, as well as external affiliations.
 The policy adheres to the guidelines of the Principles for Responsible Investing (PRI) and aligns with the recommended framework of the Task Force on Climate-related Financial Disclosures (TCFD).

-Regarding engagement, equity exposures across our various portfolios tend to be highly diversified with small ownership stakes, so we have chosen, at present, to engage thematically via our partnership with our engagement services provider, Sustainalytics.
+Regarding engagement, equity exposures across our various portfolios tend to be highly diversified with small ownership stakes, so we have chosen, at present, to engage thematically as a firm via our partnership with our engagement services provider, Sustainalytics.
+We do not engage specifically on behalf of individual Bridgewater funds or strategies.
 By approaching these engagements thematically, we aim to think broadly and deeply about the macro challenges that companies are facing, play a role in helping to shape industry standards and best practices, and be more targeted in specific conversations.
+Per Sustainalytics, these engagements are meant to be a “constructive and collaborative exchange of ideas”, and are “not intended to change, influence control, or exert pressure” on companies in any way.
+We are also an endorser of PRI Advance, a collaborative initiative that aims to “protect and enhance risk-adjusted returns by advancing progress on human rights through investor stewardship”.

 We partner with Glass Lewis, a proxy advisor, to implement and vote our shares on behalf of our clients.
-Glass Lewis is a signatory to the PRI, abides by the principles set forth therein, and considers ESG issues in the process of generating their recommendations where these issues are financially material.
-Additional detail on our proxy voting practices can be found in our proxy voting policy, which is available in our Form ADV 2A on the SEC’s website or upon request.
+Glass Lewis is a signatory to the PRI, abides by the principles set forth therein, and considers all financially material issues in the process of generating their recommendations, which in certain cases may include environmental or social factors.
+Additional details on our proxy voting practices can be found in our proxy voting policy, which is available in our Form ADV 2A on the SEC’s website or upon request.
+Bridgewater generally subscribes to the proxy voting policy adopted by Glass Lewis, but reserves the right to direct Glass Lewis to vote in a manner that is contrary to such policy where appropriate, or as specifically directed by a client for its own account.

 Quality Control and Compliance in Our Investment Process